 There, you can make a quick diversion to Glen Etive – it is a beautiful b-road from where you can take many walks, and see loads of deer (do not feed them like some stupid people do).
 If you are into the James Bond movies, you can also check out the Skyfall Lodge.

 Descending from the pass, continue northbound towards Fort William, after which turn east towards Mallaig.
-On the way, you can stop by the Neptune’s Staircase – a section of eight staircase locks on the Caledonian Canal.
-Besides that, there’s an extraordinary view on the UK’s tallest mountain, Ben Nevis.
+On the way, you can stop by the Old Inverlochy Castle, or the Neptune’s Staircase – a section of eight staircase locks on the Caledonian Canal.
+From both of these places can be also seen the UK’s tallest mountain, Ben Nevis.

 Don’t stay for too long though, as the days are short, and you want to save the daylight for the next stop just down the road: Glenfinnan – where’s another engineering marvel, a viaduct, made famous by the Harry Potter movies.